Mechanism for Spontaneous Time Reparametrization Symmetry Breaking in Canonical Gravity as Origin of Quantum Energy

-Before we explain our strategy, let us first give an overview of the time concept in canonical gravity.
-In this paper, to study the time evolution of space-time structure, we use the Arnowitt-Deser-Misner (ADM) $3+1$ decomposition of a space-time $({{M}},g_{\mu\nu})$\cite{Dirac,ADM} in the canonical formalism.
-In the time evolution of a space-like hypersurface $\Sigma_{t_0}$ in ${{M}}$, the initial data are a pair of symmetric tensor fields $(q_{ab},\pi_{ab})$, that is, the metric $q_{ab}(x,t_0)$ (for which we choose the signature $(-,-,-)$) induced from $({{M}},g_{\mu\nu})$ and the second fundamental form $\pi_{ab}(x,t_0)$.
-In the ADM decomposition method, the square of the line element in ${{M}}$ is written as
+In this Appendix, we give a simple overview of the time concept in canonical gravity {\it before its extension}.

+In this paper, to study the time evolution of space-time structure, we use the ADM $3+1$ decomposition of a space-time $(M,g_{\mu\nu})$\cite{ADM}.
+In the ADM $3+1$ decomposition method, the square of the line element in $M$ is written as